thycotic/ss-docs/getting-started-tutorial/8-discovery/index.md

 To run discovery on a domain, IP address range, or a custom source, you need to first enable the discovery feature for SS.
 Second, you must enable discovery for each discovery source you would like to be scanned.

-See one of the following to set up discovery:
+See the followings to set up Active Directory discovery:

 - [Enabling Discovery for Secret Server](../../secret-server-discovery/enabling-secret-server-discovery/index.md)
 - [Enabling Discovery for an Active Directory Domain](../../secret-server-discovery/enabling-active-directory-domain-discovery/index.md)